mblockelet/opentezos/docs/archetype/events/dappexample.md

 :::info
 You cannot switch on (off) a bulb already on (off).
 You then get the error `A FAILWITH instruction was reached with InvalidState`.

+Hence switch the bulb off (on) first.
+The event will appear in the event notification anyway.
 :::